Top-rated movers to make your Winston-Salem to New Haven move easy

 - New Haven is considered to be less safe than Winston-Salem with a score of 41.8 vs Winston-Salem’s 67.33.

-- Air quality in New Haven is good, and in Winston-Salem it's good.
+- Air quality in New Haven is Good, and in Winston-Salem it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New Haven without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to New Haven.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
-Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
-If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.
+Under this option, the mover’s liability is limited to a maximum of 60 cents per pound per article.
+If your belongings are valuable and you seek coverage beyond this limited protection, it’s recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.